Seikho/java-evtstore/README.md

 To obtain these goals the design is highly opinionated, but still flexible.

+## Tests

+- Use `docker-compose up -d` to ensure the databases are available
+- `./gradlew clean test`

 ## Example

 An example domain is implemented in the [tests](https://gitlab.mypassglobal.com/cwinkler/java-evtstore/-/tree/master/src/test/java/org/evtstore/domain/ex) folder